Maltodextrin vs Dextrose: Which Carbohydrate for Your Sports Drink?

 - Solubility: excellent — dissolves easily in water

-Why Low Osmolality Matters
+Why Does Maltodextrin's Low Osmolality Matter?

 Dextrose (Glucose): The Simple Sugar